TooHighToPlay/CS_MASTER_I_SEMESTER/ObjectiveTechnologies/ProductTrader/README.md

 Second labaratory work.

-"Legacy porno pattern" also known as:
+This pattern is also known as:

     *Virtual Constructor Late Creation